Treating macular degeneration

 Help is available to make tasks such as reading and writing easier.
-Getting practical help may improve your quality of life and make it easier for you to carry out daily activities.
+Getting practical help may improve your quality of life and make it easier for you to carry out your daily activities.

 You may be referred to a low vision clinic.
-These clinics can provide useful advice and practical support to help minimise the affect dry AMD has on your life.
-For example, things that may make it easier for you to carry out close, detailed work include:
+Staff at the clinic can provide useful advice and practical support to help minimise the effect dry AMD has on your life.
+For example, you may wish to try: